 What are some other ways that we could upcycle a t-shirt to help reduce waste?

 Share your ideas in the comment section.
-Don’t forget to like, share and follow my blog to keep up to date on my latest post.
+Don’t forget to like, share and subscribe to my newsletter.

 Until Next Time,